kubemq-io/MSSQL.Abstractions/README.md

 - Size - Optional.
 Represent the size assign to the SQLParameter. if left omitted will be filled by a default value.
 - Value - Optional.
 Represent the value assign to the SQLParameter.
 - ParameterDirection - Mandatory.
 Represent the direction of the System.Data.ParameterDirection.
+- StreamParameters - Mandatory in case of Reader Requests.
+A class that contain custom parameters of stream requests.

 Initialize KubeMQSqlParameter Input from code:
 ```C#